JustMyName-AndStuff/YAGPDB-CC/Suggestion System/README.md

 -a decision command (approve/deny/consider/implement) *also quite obvious*

--a configuarble cooldown on the suggest command so suggestions can't be spammed
+-a configurable cooldown on the suggest command so suggestions can't be spammed

 -choose which colors should be used for the different suggestion statuses (default/approved/denied/considered/implemented)